Firebird is playing in cinemas nationwide from April 22nd.

 Equally, Firebird attempts to ensure Luisa’s story is not lost in Sergey and Roman’s romance.
 However, there are times when this needs more focus and space, and it is here where Firebird suffers its only major flaw.
 Unfortunately, the runtime never allows for a full-bodied exploration of the political environment surrounding Roman, Sergey and Luisa.
 However, despite this minor flaw, Firebird is a beautiful film that shines through its assured direction, engaging performances and cinematography.

-While Firebird may not reach the dramatic heights of Moffie or And Then We Danced, it does wear its heart on its sleeve throughout.
-While at the same time focusing attention on same-sex love in Cold War Russia; a time and place often neglected in LGBTQ+ storytelling.
-And as Firebird draws to a close, the sense of sadness and loss is palpable.
-After all, despite a brief period of renewed hope for LGBTQ+ people in Russia, it is once more a country under renewed oppression and control.
-The historical restrictions and oppression of Firebird still in place.
-With Sergey’s memories and journey a continuing reality for far too many of its citizens.
+While Firebird may not quite reach the dramatic heights of Moffie or And Then We Danced, it does wear its heart on its sleeve.
+While at the same time focusing our attention on same-sex love in Cold War Russia, a time and place often neglected in LGBTQ+ storytelling.
+And as Firebird draws to a close, the sense of sadness and loss in Sergey and Roman’s hidden love is palpable.
+But this is coupled with a modern-day fear for LGBTQ+ people in Russia, where oppression and control continue to destroy lives.
+Here the historical restrictions and intimidation witnessed in Firebird remain firmly in place, with Sergey and Roman’s journey a continuing reality for far too many.